Fruit and Vegetable Nutrition Chart

 Red Foods

-Why they're important: Red fruits and vegetables often contain lycopene and vitamin C, which support heart health and immunity.
+Why they matter: Red fruits and vegetables often support heart health and immunity.

 • Strawberries